 OBJECTIVES:

-1. Understand considerations when providing age-appropriate mobility equipment
+1. Understand considerations when providing age appropriate mobility equipment

 2. Explain at least three unique prescription considerations for paediatric users